 Kingston Ceramics Studio offers ongoing weekly ceramics classes for adults.
 There are three levels of classes to choose from; Beginner's Only, Open Level, and Intermediate & Advanced Topics.
 Each class starts with a demonstration based on the level of the students participating.
 Individual assistance is offered to each student in every class, along with enough time to practice and clean up thoroughly.

 Classes are ongoing weekly (except holidays), there are no sessions or fixed start or end dates

-Classes for adults are $35 each, and if there is room available, a student may sign up at any point before class starts
+Adult classes are $35 each, and if there is room available a student may sign up at any point before class starts

 Classes are SUPER flexible, buy one at a time as you go, or in multiples and schedule ahead

 Tools are $13 if purchased at the studio.
 Bring an apron (if you like) and a towel

 Firing fees are based on volume starting at $4/piece